mietek/pol/README.md

 All right, so much for compiling words.
 What about numbers?
 A number presented to a compiler is called a literal.
 And literals are a problem to any compiler.
 Fortunately we can define our virtual computer so that it can handle literals in-line.
 You must again modify the control loop to test STATE when a number is successfully converted.

 Before showing how to compile a number, let me define pseudo-entries.
 A pseudo-entry is a dictionary entry that is not in the dictionary.
 That is, it has the format of an entry but it is not linked to other entries.
 Thus it would never be found during a dictionary search.
-You see, we occassionally need entries to permit the virtual computer to run smoothly, but we don't want to slow the dictionary search by including non-referencable entries.
+You see, we occasionally need entries to permit the virtual computer to run smoothly, but we don't want to slow the dictionary search by including non-referable entries.

 As you've probably guessed, in order to compile a literal you compile a pseudo-entry.
 You then follow it by the number itself; that is, you compile the number also.
 The result is a double-length virtual-computer instruction.
 The code executed for the pseudo-entry must fetch the number and place it onto the stack.
 Thus literals that are compiled have the same effect, when executed, as if they were executed immediately.

 Notice that if you have different-size literals, you'll need different pseudo-entries for them And having brought up the subject, let me discuss word length a moment.
 Word length for the virtual computer should be about 12 bits.
 This is because each instruction is composed of simply a dictionary address and 12 bits is enough to identify one of perhaps 1000 entries.
 If your real computer word length is longer than 18 bits you should pack several virtual-computer instructions into one word.
 This is possibly awkward, since you must modify DP to address other than a real computer word.
 But you'll save a lot of space.

-Incidently, since literals require extra space when compiled, you might define commonly used literals as words:
+Incidentally, since literals require extra space when compiled, you might define commonly used literals as words:

 -   1 CONSTANT 1